grakkit/grakkit/README.md

 # Basics

 ## The User Script
 Once you've installed the plugin, a `user.js` file will be created within `plugins/grakkit`.
 This file is your entry point to the world of JavaScript in Minecraft.
 You can use ES import/export syntax to bring other files into the mix.
+This file is executed during a refresh, reload, or restart.

+## IntelliSense Support
+The first time you boot up the server, typescript definition files will be downloaded.
+These files are used to bring full IntelliSense support, tested with VS code.
+Using `server`, `core.event`, and `core.type` as your entry points, your code will tab-complete valid methods for bukkit, spigot, and paper classes.

+If you're unfamiliar with the server API, experiment around with whatever you can find here, see what does what.
+A few great places to start are `server.getOnlinePlayers()`, `server.getWorld('world')`, and `server.selectEntities(server.getConsoleSender(), '@e')`.

+## The Scripts Folder
+Any files in the top level of this folder will be executed directly after the user script.
+This makes it easy to import files from elsewhere by just dropping them in this folder.

 ## Custom Commands
 Commands are created and registered with the `core.command` function.
 Feel free to use the examples below to get started with your own commands.